-Obstructive sleep apnea is highly prevalent in children and usually initially treated by adenotonsillectomy.
-Non-surgical alternatives for mild OSA primarily consisting of anti-inflammatory approaches have emerged, but their efficacy has not been extensively assessed.
+OSA is highly prevalent in children and usually initially treated by adenotonsillectomy.
+Nonsurgical alternatives for mild OSA primarily consisting of antiinflammatory approaches have emerged, but their efficacy has not been extensively assessed.

-A retrospective review of clinically and polysomnographically diagnosed OSA patients treated between 2007-2012 was performed to identify otherwise healthy children ages 2 to 14 years fulfilling the criteria for mild OSA who were treated with a combination of oral montelukast (OM) and intranasal corticosteroid (ICS) for 12 weeks (Tx), with continued OM in a subset for 6-12 months.
+A retrospective review of clinically and polysomnographically diagnosed patients with OSA treated between 2007 and 2012 was performed to identify otherwise healthy children ages 2 to 14 years who fulfilled the criteria for mild OSA and who were treated with a combination of intranasal corticosteroid and oral montelukast (OM) for 12 weeks (ICS + OM).
+A subset of children continued OM treatment for 6 to 12 months.

-A combination of ICS and OM as initial treatment for mild OSA appears to provide an effective alternative to T&A, particularly in younger and non-obese children.
-These results support implementation of multicenter randomized trials to more definitively establish the role of Tx in pediatric OSA.
+A combination of ICS + OM as initial treatment of mild OSA appears to provide an effective alternative to adenotonsillectomy, particularly in younger and nonobese children.
+These results support implementation of multicenter randomized trials to more definitively establish the role of ICS + OM treatment in pediatric OSA.